 1. Optimize for learning

-Given the growth mindset, a focus on learning and a high rate of learning is an obvious high leverage activity - as learning will allow your skills to grow, yielding a high long-term dividend on everything you will do in the future.
+Given a growth mindset, “learning” is an obvious high leverage activity - as learning will allow your skills to grow, yielding a high long-term dividend on everything you will do in the future.

 There are a few practical tips for how to increase your rate of learning as an engineer: